AlexJReid/blog/content/posts/monoblok-massive/index.md

       payload)))
 ```

-That is the entire conditioning layer for stock trades!
+That is the entire conditioning layer for stock trades.
 Options come along free (the `T.*` wildcard matches `T.O:AAPL250620C00200000` too), crypto and FX repeat the pattern with their own thresholds.
 Full file: [massive.edn](https://github.com/lexvicacom/monoblok/blob/main/examples/json-massive/massive.edn).

 A subscriber that only cares about price changes subscribes to `T.*.p.stable` and gets a clean, per-symbol stream of rounded floats.
-No JSON parsing, no every-single-consumer must deal with the firehose and repeat logic.
+No JSON parsing, and no need for every consumer to chew through the firehose and repeat the same logic.

 A working example sits in the [monoblok](https://github.com/lexvicacom/monoblok) repo at [examples/json-massive](https://github.com/lexvicacom/monoblok/tree/main/examples/json-massive).
 It simulates the [Massive](https://www.massive.com) websocket market data feed (stocks, options, crypto, forex) being conditioned by patchbay rules at the broker.
 The producer is a  Node script that speaks the NATS protocol over a plain socket and publishes synthetic frames on subjects shaped `<ev>.<symbol>`.
 Open three terminals and run: